-Though most colorectal cancers are thought to occur in the elderly, about 5% of cancers occur in those below the age of 44 years, and 18% of colorectal cancer occurs in those below age 54.
+Though most colorectal cancers are thought to occur in the elderly, about 5% of cancers occur in those below the age of 44 years, and 18% of colorectal cancer occurs in those below age of 54.

 Most people associate passing out blood or constipation with colorectal cancer.
 However, it is important to know that generally, bleeding or constipation does not necessarily point to cancer, and such symptoms are only exhibited by some cancer patients.

-However, early stage cancer are commonly without signs.
+Early stage cancer are commonly without signs.
 Most polyps (benign growths) and small colorectal cancers do not usually cause symptoms.
 This is because these relatively smaller lesions do not obstruct stools, especially those on the right side of the colon where stools are more liquid in nature.